TenjinInc/ghostwriter/README.md

 Becomes:

 ```
-Use the base tag to expand (https://www.example.com/contact) links
+Use the base tag to expand (https://www.example.com/contact) links.
 ```

 Or you can use the `link_base` configuration: